-A review of provincial trends in mortality rates indicated an implausible distribution of excess deaths by age and a questioningly high rate of excess deaths per capita, indicating the necessity to model the numbers for this province separately.
+A review of provincial trends in mortality rates indicates that the rate of decline in Northern Cape was slower than in the other provinces, indicating the necessity to model the numbers for this province separately.
 Previously we fitted a negative binomial regression to the 2014-2019 weekly number of natural deaths for 7 provinces excluding Western Cape (which has an earlier winter peak in deaths) and KwaZulu-Natal (which experienced a more rapid decline in mortality rates during the period 2014-2019 than the other provinces).
 In August 2021, we revised the predicted numbers of natural deaths for all ages based on separate negative binomial regression models for natural deaths in Northern Cape, Western Cape, KwaZulu-Natal and a single regression for the remaining 6 provinces including a provincial coefficient to allow for different levels in the provincial rates.
-The deaths from unnatural causes for all ages have been modelled nationally using a negative binomial regression as done previously.
-These changes also provided the opportunity to include, for the first time, infants under 1 year of age in all of the indicators.
+The deaths from unnatural causes for all ages have been modelled nationally using a negative binomial regression as done previously but now including infant deaths (<1 year of age).